 The choice of these two events is justified by documented evidence of platform abuse and subsequent Twitter interventions.
-For example, after the invasion of Ukraine, researchers and journalists raised the attention on a suspicious spike in accounts created on Twitter that were engaging in conversations around the war \cite{osomewp1, osomewp2}.
+For example, after the invasion of Ukraine, researchers and journalists raised attention to a suspicious spike in accounts created on Twitter that were engaging in conversations around the war \cite{osomewp1, osomewp2}.
 Noticing that many of these accounts were being immediately suspended, it was suggested that the accounts were most likely responsible for the coordinated spread of Russian propaganda.
-In addition to the geopolitical context provided by the Russo-Ukrainian conflict, we considered a political scenario by focusing on the 2022 French Presidential election, since the previous election installation of 2017 attracted a considerable amount of malicious activity and coordinated disinformation campaigns, \cite{ferrara2017disinformation}, later also attributed to Russia.
+In addition to the geopolitical context provided by the Russo-Ukrainian conflict, we considered a political scenario by focusing on the 2022 French Presidential election, since the previous election in 2017 attracted a considerable amount of malicious activity and coordinated disinformation campaigns \cite{ferrara2017disinformation}.